-Views in Maps – the number of times your Google My Business listing was viewed in the Google Maps results.
+Views on Search – the number of times your Google Business Profile listing was viewed in the Google Search results.

-Branded Searches – the number of times a branded query resulted in your Google My Business profile being displayed in the Google Search results.
+Views on Maps – the number of times your Google Business Profile listing was viewed in the Google Maps results.

-Phone Calls – the number of clicks on the phone number in your Google My Business Listing.
+Phone Calls – the number of clicks on the phone number in your Google Business Profile Listing.

-Directions – the number of clicks on the directions icon in your Google My Business Listing.
+Directions – the number of clicks on the directions icon in your Google Business Profile Listing.

-Website Clicks – the number of clicks on the website icon in your Google My Business Listing.
+Website Clicks – the number of clicks on the website icon in your Google Business Profile Listing.

-Photo Views – the number of times a photo on your Google My Business listing was displayed or viewed.
-This chart shows the total number of Google My Business listing views over the past year.
+Photo Views – the number of times a photo on your Google Business Profile listing was displayed or viewed.
+This chart shows the total number of Google Business Profile listing views over the past year.